espnet/espnet/egs/vcc20/vc1_task2/README.md

 5. Specify `voc`.
 If you wish to use the Griffin-Lim algorithm, set to `GL`; if wish to use the trained PWG, set to `PWG`.
 6. Specify `stop_stage` to no larger than 6.

-With this main script, a full procedure of TTS training is performed:
+With this main script, a full procedure of TTS finetuning is performed:

 - Stage -1: Pretrained model downloading, including the pretrained TTS and PWG models.
 - Stage 0: Data preparation.
 The rules of transcription parsing depends on `lang` and is consistent with the parsing performed in TTS pretraining.